shyamz-22/argus/README.md

 ## Endpoints file

-All the endpoints that needs to be monitored can be configured as `name,url`
+All the endpoints that needs to be monitored can be configured as a csv file containing `name,url`

 ### Example
 ```csv